******* Mathematics at the Ness of Brodgar

 Here it becomes clear why I always emphasize the whole number approach, because instead of 12.5 ulna 25 half ulna would, with 50 half ulna, immediately produce 55.9 as diagonal and point to 56, so all the crucial numbers involved in the moon and sun calendar are represented in this geometry by its ratios and are still valid today.

-The photo below, which is a piece of stone found in Structure 12, shows a definite triangle at the left, with possible double squares.
-It is a sketch, but it shows how they were aware that a rectangle produces similar triangles when drawn in a triangle.
-It is not Pythagorean, but rather close, it is a sketch.
-This is not decoration, but representation and possibly calculation. (the longest line is about 4 cm)
+The photo below, which is a piece of stone found in Structure 12, shows a definite triangle at the left, with possible ‘double squares’ inside.
+The squares are here unmistakable.
+It is a worn sketch, but it shows how they were aware that a rectangle produces similar triangles when drawn in a bigger triangle.
+It is not Pythagorean, but rather close, it is a quick sketch.
+This is not decoration, but representation and possibly calculation. (the longest line is about 4 cm).
+The ‘arrow-point’ drawing counts 10 fairly visible parallel lines, and maybe a grid of 100 diamonds was intended, but the superfluous triangle with another 2 parallel lines which then rests attached is unclear, but certainly we see a grid that could aid counting; it may even be a precursor of Grooved ware decoration!

 Boyne Valley again